cyverse-archive/Donkey/README.markdown

-Making an analysis public entails recording the additional inforamtion provided to the service, removing the analysis from all of its current analysis groups, adding the analysis to the _Beta_ group, and marking the analysis as public in Tito, which prevents future modification.
+Making an analysis public entails recording the additional inforamtion provided to the service, removing the analysis from all of its current analysis groups, adding the analysis to the _Beta_ group.

 Here's an example: